audiotore482/Q-AEch/README.md

 Q: Is this a serious project?
 A: Yes and no. This project isn't going to be advertised nor am I getting payed to do this.
 EchOS is a hobbiest project to take up my time.
-However we do seriously try and make the software better.
+However I and my friend do seriously try and make the software better.

 Q: What language is it written in?
-A: C#
+A: Java

-Q: How is it possible to write a OS in C#?
+Q: How is it possible to write a OS in Java?
-A: With the help of software of course.
-Cosmos is a project that enables to compile C# code over to bootable iso files.
+A: That's because EchOS is not (technically) an Operating System.
+You either run it on top of your HostOS via the jar file.
+Or download the bootable ISO that boots into EchOS.
+Because the ISO is basically just A java program on top of debian.
+Not really an OS but I consider it one and I like it that way :)

 Q: How did you learn to code?
 A: By watching a bunch of youtube videos and following along then making my own projects with my knowledge.